Ping-ti Ho: Historiographical debates

 He forcefully attacked the school now known as the New Qing History in his exchange with Evelyn Rawski in 1996.
 He argued, following the Harvard school of John King Fairbank, that the Manchu rulers had become "sinicized" and did not have a distinctive non-Chinese approach.
 He said sinicization was not incompatible with the politics of a multiethnic empire, yet to reject sinicization is to deny a fundamental force in Chinese history.
-Xin Fan examines the intensity of Ho's passionate attacks on the New Qing History in the 1990s.
+Xin Fan examined the intensity of Ho's passionate attacks on the New Qing History in the 1990s.
 He argues that Ho was a cultural exile in two ways.
 One, Ho taught far from his homeland and never fully identified with the United States.
 That sort of exile intensified his nationalistic pride for China.
 Two, Ho had terrible memories of the Second Sino-Japanese War.
-The new historiography was based on Manchu-language sources—Not Chinese language sources—and seemed to him to be an echo of the Japanese wartime imperialistic project of Manchuristic studies.
+The new historiography was based on Manchu-language sources—not Chinese language sources—and seemed to him to be an echo of the Japanese wartime imperialistic project of Manchuristic studies.

 His cousin Ho Ping-sung was also a famous historian in China.